So, your dating life isn’t going the way you expected. How do I know?

 What causes you to go from “hot” to “not” in two or three dates flat?

-What are the reasons why he pulls away?
-What are the reasons why she pulls away?
+What are the reasons he pulls away?
+What are the reasons she pulls away?

 First things first: it’s important to acknowledge that even though a sudden exit isn’t ideal (and it’s certainly inconsiderate), it is part of dating.
-The dating pool isn’t limited to high-integrity people; rather, it’s filled with its fair share of princes and its fair share of toads.
-And anyone can bolt without little explanation.
+The dating pool isn’t limited to high-integrity people; rather, it’s filled with its fair share of princes as well as some toads.
+And anyone can bolt with little explanation.

-Rather, they’re in love with a fantasy.
-The object of their affection?
-They’re simply a placeholder.
+Rather, they’re in love with a fantasy, not you.
+You're simply a placeholder.

 It can be hard to dodge this, even if you see it coming: after all, you might not want to.
 It feels great to be adored and loved and flattered.
 Though turning away isn’t easy, it is necessary.